A very low cost thermoelectric device captures the night cold by generating electricity that powers an LED.

 The executioner of the night

 While solar cells are now an established source of energy during the day, there is a lack of a system that does the same thing at night.
-L'solar power it can be stored in batteries for use when there is no sun, but it still costs a lot.
+L'solar power it can be stored in batteries for use when there is no sun, but it still has a high cost.

 The device developed by Raman and Stanford University researchers Wei Li and Shanhui Fan by overcomes the limitations of solar energy.
 It is based on the principles of radiative cooling.
 (A quick link to understand what it is, even if I explain it briefly below).